Programming in Neut

 does nothing.

-- Additional syntax sugars are also available.
+- Additional syntactic sugar is also available.
 For more, please see the language reference.

 - If you want to call foreign functions (FFI), please see the here.